top of page

 Faure de Lilate cachet a cire.

-Combining simplicity with pure elegance, this ivory and silver stamp displays the alliance coat of arms uniting Jacques de Loynes du Houlley and Marguerite d'Argouges.
+Combining simplicity with pure elegance, this ivory and silver desk sealing stamp displays the alliance coat of arms uniting Jacques de Loynes du Houlley and Marguerite d'Argouges.
 Jacques, son of Émilien and Baron du Houlley alongside his brother Ernest, was a military man.
 Marguerite, the youngest child of Henri d'Argouges, belonged to a major Norman family.
 Her house was distinguished by its many noble titles, such as Marquis de Rannes and de Gratot, Comte d'Argouges, Baron d'Annebecq, as well as lordship over vast lands including the seigneuries of Donville, Morillon, and Vaux.
 The d'Argouges family has a long history of nobility and service, since Rollo the Viking, first Duke of Normandy.
 But, as it is related in the page about the family, there are also interesting tales about their Château de Gratot, which is said to have been haunted...

 de Loynes family.